Fear (band): 1990s

-Live...For the Record, a live album of a 1985 performance, was released in 1991.
+Live...For the Record, a live album of a 1985 performance for Spin Radio, was released in 1991.
 Shortly afterwards, bassist Will "Sluggo" MacGregor was hired.
 After 1991–93 North American tours, Fear disbanded.
-Cramer and Stix left the band, citing disputes with Ving over finances, his right wing beliefs, and his lack of empathy.
+Cramer and Stix left the band, citing disputes with Ving over finances.
 For the next two years, Ving performed in Austin, Texas as Lee Ving's Army.
 This eventually became the new Fear lineup, including Ving backed by LVA members Sean Cruse (guitar), Scott Thunes (bass) and Andrew Jaimez (drums).
 In 1995, Fear released the Have Another Beer with Fear album, followed by American Beer (2000), which featured Ving and Jaimez along with new members Richard Presley and Mando Lopez.
 The album included new recordings of several previously unreleased older Fear songs, as well as some new compositions.
 Presley and Lopez then began playing with Kim Deal and Kelley Deal in the Breeders.

 2000–present

-Fear (with Ving as the only original member) performed in the annual Warped Tour in 2008, and at South by Southwest in 2012.
+Fear (with Ving as the only original member) performed in the annual Warped Tour in 2008.
+Former bassist Scratch died from liver disease on July 28, 2010.
+He was 58 years old.